 *note- this is not silky smooth like most puddings

-Can I make this chia pudding recipe keto?
+Can I make chia pudding keto?
 Absolutely!
 Simply swap the sweetener for a keto-compliant sweetener like stevia or monk fruit sweetener reduces the net carbs to just 3 g per serving.

-How long does chia seed pudding recipe last in the fridge?
-I enjoyed my chia seed pudding for four days (and it tasted just as good on day 4 as on day 1!).
-I wouldn’t store for longer than that.
+How long does this recipe last in the fridge?
+I enjoyed my chia pudding for four days (and it tasted just as good on day 4 as on day 1!).
+I wouldn't store for longer than that.

-Can I made chia seed pudding recipe with dairy milk?
+Can I make it with dairy milk?
 Yes!
-You can use almond, dairy, cashew, coconut or really any liquid you’d like!
+You can use almond, dairy, cashew, coconut or really any liquid you'd like!